 The Adolescent Development and Preventive Treatment program (ADAPT) is a research clinic associated with the Department of Psychology and Department of Psychiatry at Northwestern University.

 The program is funded by the National Institute of Mental Health (NIMH), the Brain and Behavior Research Foundation, and support from Northwestern University.

 The ADAPT research clinic works with individuals between the ages of 13 and 34 who might be at risk for developing a thought disorder.

 - To develop a knowledge base for the prediction of future thought disorders in adolescents and young adults who have symptoms that may signal the early stage of such a condition.

-- To understand how brain functioning changes over time in people who develop such conditions as compared to those who do not.
+- To understand biological changes over time in people who develop such conditions.

 - To discover, design, and test new treatments.